xlnl/how-to-node/README.md

   }
 }
 ```

+Make sure to delete username & password unless we have them set up via postgress
 ### 3. Create a database inside Postgres
 Here's how using sequelize CLI (you can also use "createdb userapp_development")
 ```